Joshrtaylor01/PAT-Data-Formatter/README.md

 # PAT-Data-Formatter
 Formatting program for PAT data for SEQSDA schools

-Takes PAT data for a given subject and splits it into year groups, and renames the file to a more human readable form
+Takes PAT data for a given subject and splits it into year groups and generates a five number summary of the scores.

 USAGE: